 Only five minutes north of Columbia Icefield is the epic Glacier Skywalk.
 This glass-floored observation deck puts you 280 metres (918 feet) over the Sunwapta Valley.
 Expect to pay about $30 through banffjaspercollection.com.

 If you’d rather not pay for this experience, you can still take in a sweeping view of Sunwapta Valley at the pull-out just past the Sky Walk.

 13. Screech to a halt at Tangle Creek Falls

 This is a warning!
-Although you’ll find breathtaking views around pretty much every corner on the Icefields Parkway, THIS is my FAVORITE one.
+Although you’ll find breathtaking views around every corner on the Icefields Parkway, THIS is my FAVORITE one.

-Just before you get to the Sunwapta Valley pull-out, on the right-hand side you’ll pass by the STUNNING Tangle Creek Falls.
-It’s literally on the side of the road and the only car park is on the opposite side.
-So watch for parked vehicles and take care as you stop yourself.
-(On your way back south, watch out for people running across the road!)
+Just before you get to the Sunwapta Valley pull-out, you’ll pass by the STUNNING Tangle Creek Falls.
+It’s literally right on the side of the road (east/right-hand side) and the only car park is on the opposite side.
+So watch for stopped vehicles and take care as you stop yourself.
+(On your return Jasper to Calgary drive, watch out for people running across the road!)

 14. Feel the force of Sunwapta Falls

-Just half an hour north of Tangle Creek Falls and one minute off Icefields Parkway is another impressive stop: Sunwapta Falls.
-It’s classified as a Class 6 waterfall based on its high volume of water and it’s fed by the Athabasca Glacier.
+Just half an hour north of Tangle Creek Falls and only one minute off Icefields Parkway is another impressive stop: Sunwapta Falls.
+It’s classified as a Class 6 waterfall based on its high volume of water, fed by the Athabasca Glacier.